|2014-01-06 - Getting from the airport Ljubljana|

 The third option is public transport.
 There are no train connections from the Ljubljana airport, only one bus line.
 The Bus drives regularly from 5:00h in the morning till 20:00h in the evening every full hour.
 A bus ticket to Ljubljana's main train station will cost you around 5 euro and the journey lasts approximately 45 minutes.
 Tickets are purchased on the bus, all the buses are clean and safe.
 Checked personally :)

-What ever you gona choose, people in Slovenia are always friendly to visitors and likewise drivers.
-In Slovenia there is no such thing as obligatory tip.
-However the habit is to tip at some 10% and please look in the eyes when talking to or shaking hand.
-That is something slovenians pay great attention.
+Whatever means of passenger transportation you gonna choose, people in Slovenia are always friendly to visitors and likewise cab and bus drivers.
+In Slovenia, there is no such thing as an obligatory tip.
+However, the habit is to tip at some 10%, and please look in the eyes when talking to or shaking hands.
+That is something Slovenians pay great attention to.
 Not looking in the eyes of your counterpart means you´re not honest.
-Honesty and nature is something people in this small but unbelivable beautiful country value the most.
+Honesty and nature are two things people in this small but unbelievable beautiful country value the most.

 published by bigholidays